Benoît Benvegnu

-Benoît Benvegnu (born January 18, 1985 in Montauban) is a French football goalkeeper currently playing for Vannes OC in the French Ligue 2.
+Benoît Benvegnu (born January 18, 1985) is a French football goalkeeper currently playing for Vannes OC in the French Ligue 2.

 Career

 Born in Montauban, Benvegnu played youth football for Lafrançaise and Castelmaurou before joining Toulouse FC in 1999.
 He represented France at all youth levels, and helped the team to a runner's up finish at the 2002 UEFA European Under-17 Championship.
 Benvegnu joined Toulouse's senior side, but never was the club's first-choice goalkeeper.
 He made his only Ligue 1 appearances when Nicolas Douchez was suspended during a brief spell of January 2007.